 Born: May 22, 1970 Primary Instrument: Drums

-James Bennington was born in Columbus, Ohio, May 22, 1970.
-He was raised in Detroit, Michigan until age nine when his family moved to Houston, Texas.
-It was there that he began music studies on clarinet, playing the instrument for three years.
-He switched to drums at the age of fourteen.
+Born Columbus, Ohio, May 22, 1970.
+Raised in Detroit, Michigan until age nine when his family moved to Houston, Texas.
+Began music studies on clarinet, playing the instrument for three years, switching to drums at age thirteen.
 Though largely self-taught, his education has come from concert and marching bands in Middle and High School, brief formal instruction, countless Jazz and Blues sessions, and work as a sideman and leader.
-Getting his start in Texas afforded Bennington the chance to play with local veterans such as Blues guitar greats Kinney Abair and Little Joe Washington, saxophonist Terrance Tony, guitarist Susan Alcorn, trumpeter Tex Allen, and renowned vocalist Horace Grigsby.
+Getting his start in Texas afforded Bennington the chance to play with local veterans such as Blues guitar greats Kinney Abair and Little Joe Washington, Art Blakey saxophonist Terrance Tony, guitarist Susan Alcorn, trumpeter Tex Allen, and renowned vocalist Horace Grigsby.
 In addition to drummer G.T.
 Hogan and bassist Lawrence Evans, longtime Billy Harper drummer Malcolm Pinson became a friend and mentor, eventually using Bennington as a substitute when he was away.

 A distinctive sound has forged opportunities for him to play and record with a diverse array of artists from the Jazz and Improvised Music communities and beyond, and include clarinetist Perry Robinson, trombonists Julian Priester, Andre Hayward, and Michael Vlatkovich, saxophonists Bert Wilson, John Gross, Seth Paynter, and Didier Haboyan, trumpeters Itaru Oki, Jim Knodle, Farnell Newton, pianists Gordon Lee, Art Resnik, David Haney, and Jobic LeMassan, guitarists John Stowell, Tom McNalley, and Bill Horist, violinist Tom Swafford, and bassists Ed Schuller, Michael Bisio, Benjamin Duboc and Jim Ryan, kalimba.